Bragi (company): History

 Bragi was founded by the Danish entrepreneur Nikolaj Hviid in 2013.
 He created the concept for The Dash, after having been CEO of a design agency and head of design at Harman.
 The project was brought to life by a team consisting of Nikolaj himself, Josef Scheider, the former head of mechanical design at AKG, Arne Loermann, head of design, and Toby Martin, head of software at Bragi.
 A year later, the team had grown from 4 to 20 people.

 After completing the feasibility study on The Dash, Bragi started a crowdfunding campaign for it between February 9, 2014, and March 31, 2014.
 The initial goal of US$260,000 was reached in less than 48 hours.
 In January 2015 "The Dash" was awarded the "Innovation Award" of the CES (Consumer Electronic Show) held in Las Vegas.
 Bragi brought The Dash to the market in late 2015.

 By November 2015, Bragi reached 85 employees and received US$22 million investment from a group of American, European and Asian investors in November 2015.

 On September 5, 2016, Bragi introduced 'The Headphone' as its second hardware product, 2 days before the introduction of the Apple AirPods.
-The Headphone is a stripped-down version of The Dash: it is a wireless earbud that can stream audio from any Bluetooth device letting the user take or make phone calls, or access phone's digital assistant.
+The Headphone is a stripped-down version of The Dash: it is a wireless earbud that can stream audio from any Bluetooth device letting the user take or make phone calls, or access the phone's digital assistant.
 Unlike The Dash, it lacks smart features such as fitness tracking, heart rate monitoring, gesture controls, and has no smartphone app.

 During the launch event, Bragi introduced the Bragi OS 2.1.
 It brought many bug fixes in addition to new features such as the ability to synchronize The Dash with Google Fit and the Apple HealthKit, Touch Lock to prevent inadvertent gestures from impacting The Dash, shuffle option for the internal music player and on-demand heart rate tracking.

 On November 21, 2016, Bragi released another software update for the Bragi OS, with version number 2.2.
 In this version, Bragi introduced its Kinetic User Interface (Bragi KUI).
 It is a technology that turns its user's body and movements into the user interface for operating Bragi products.
 Bragi KUI includes Head Gestures, where the user does head nods and shakes to give commands to The Dash, and MyTap (Beta) (later renamed as Shortcut), which recognizes a double tap on user's cheek and triggers user-defined actions.
 Moreover, in addition to general OS bug fixes, features such as the WindShield and Apple Watch connectivity; and improvements in the heart rate monitor have been introduced with this release.